apache/echarts-doc/en/option-gl/component/axis3D-common.md

 #${prefix|default('#')} axisLine(Object)
 Settings related to axis line.
 ##${prefix|default('#')} show(boolean) = ${defaultShow|default(true)}
-Set this to `false` to prevent the axis line from showing.
+Set this to be `false` to prevent the axis line from showing.

 {{ if: ${hasLabelInterval|default(true)} }}
 ##${prefix|default('#')} interval(number|Function) = 'auto'